- 24 is a composite number.

 I am absolutely amazed at how much more snow the Northern Hemisphere gets compared to the Southern Hemisphere during their respective winters.
 So as a last resort, maybe it is time to move.

 If you stay where you are, you may take comfort in knowing there are places that have much more snow.
-Look how Alaska deals with it!
+Check out the Top 12 Biggest Snowfall Events in Recorded History!